upsideon/rust-plasma-simulation-examples/README.md

 The simulation periodically outputs files containing data on the electron/ion density, electric field, potential, and charge density at different times.
 Upon creation, the files are stored in the `results` directory.
 These files are written in the VTI format, which allows our simulation to be viewed via a visualization tool called Paraview.

-Below is an animation of the simulation running in Paraview:
+Below is an animation of the simulation running in ParaView:

 ![Animation of Grounded Box Plasma](animations/grounded-box-animation.gif)

+The animation displays electron density over time.

 ### Testing